lifewithalacrity/www.LifeWithAlacrity.com/_posts/2011-12-27-a-relationship-with-work.md

 ---
-layout: posts
+layout: single
-title:  A Relationship With Work
+title:  "A Relationship With Work"
+slug:  "A Relationship With Work"
+redirect_from:
+  -
 date:   2011-12-27 20:28:37 -0700
 # image:  02.jpg
 # tags:   Home